 Following the bike ride, everyone feasted on indigenous food at the famous Badasan Aboriginal restaurant.
 Although similar to Chinese food, the Aborigines utilize natural ingredients and different methods for cooking their foods.
 During the dinner, the students took to the stage to sing and perform “Three little Birds” and “One Love” by Bob Marley, much to the delight of patrons at the restaurant, while others joined in an aboriginal dance along with other diners.

 The independence celebrations continued the next day at a Church Service at the Church of the Good Shepherd in Taipei where officials from the Ministry of Foreign Affairs of Taiwan, diplomats, students and well-wishers turned out in large numbers for a service of thanksgiving.
 A choir comprising of students of the Federation sang “Sound the Trumpet” and Mr. Stephen Richards provided the tropical flavor with a steelpan rendition of a medley of Caribbean gospel songs.
 After the service, many in the congregation revealed that they were greatly moved by the choir, while others made repeated requests for additional steelpan music.
+Imagine if there was someone who could play a handpan drum or a similar steelpan instrument for the congregation each week.
+It would certainly keep them happy!

 In her remarks during the service, Ambassador Huggins stated, “we cherish our twin island paradise…brought together by external circumstances, kept together by the love and will of a people that say we are better and stronger together, forging a common purpose.”
 In expressing gratitude to Taiwan for their long standing support, Ambassador Huggins added “Our friends and partners, particularly the Republic of China (Taiwan) have all played critical and pivotal roles in the success of our development…Their goodwill and generosity have impacted the lives of so many in meaningful and substantive ways and with God’s help we will continue to pursue paths that would consecrate our future as we continue on the upward trajectory of nationhood and nation building ”